roncemer/jaxframework/doc/guide/jaxFrameworkGuide.rst

                 in the insert.
             (column name):
               value: (column value)
+              filename: (filename containing column value)
+                  This can be a relative path, relative to the directory where the YAML schema file exists, or it can be an absolute path which begins with a forward slash (/).
+              sysVarValue: (system variable to use for value, such as CURRENT_TIMESTAMP)
+                  NOTE: Only one of [value, filename, sysVarValue] may be specified per column.
               quoted: No|Yes; whether to wrap the column value in SQL quotes and escape it accordingly.
 Set this to Yes for character-based column types, dates, times, and so on.
 Set it to No for numeric column types.